vegfvegf/youtube-bias-analysis/README.md

 # youtube-bias-analysis
-## Extract and analyse the bias of a a large set of search and recommendation results from YouTube
+## Extract and analyse the bias of a large set of search and recommendation results from YouTube

 This project was created in the contaext of a Master's Degree project and is not intended to be maintained.
 The code and data is available for further development and use, as is.